borchero/Squid/README.md

 pod 'Squid'
 ```

-### Specifying Versions

-If you want to use a particular version, consult the `Releases` page for the exact latest available version.
-Currently, the latest version is `1.1.x`.

 ## Documentation

 Documentation is available [here](https://borchero.github.io/Squid/) and provides both comprehensive documentation of the library's public interface as well as a series of guides teaching you how to use Squid to great effect.
 Expect more guides to be added shortly.